 In 1878, at the age of 17, Ball finished fifth in The Open at Prestwick.
 His run of Amateur titles began in 1888 and stretched until 1912, when he was 51 years old.
 His best year was 1890, when he won both the British Amateur and The Open Championships.
 Jones, who won the Grand Slam in 1930, is the only other golfer in history to win those two tournaments in the same year.

 Although he gripped the club tightly in the palms of both hands, Ball’s swing was the most graceful and stylish of his era.
 Bernard Darwin wrote, “I have derived greater aesthetic and emotional pleasure from watching John Ball than from any other spectacle in the game.”

 Ball learned the game competing against Harold Hilton on the links at Hoylake.
-In 1876, at the age of 15, he competed in his first British Open and finished sixth at St. Andrews.
+In 1876, at the age of 15, he competed in his first Open Championship and finished sixth at St. Andrews.

 "I have derived greater aesthetic and emotional pleasure from watching John Ball than from any other spectacle in the game." - Bernard Darwin

 Nine years later, he competed in his first British Amateur, but it wasn't until 1887 that Ball reached the final and lost to Horace Hutchinson.
 He won his first Amateur title the next year, defeating J.E.
 Findlay at Prestwick, 5 and 4.

 In 1892, Ball defeated Hilton in the final of the British Amateur at Sandwich, but finished runner-up to Hilton in The Open Championship at Muirfield.
 He would not get as close again in The Open, but continued to play competitive golf at a high standard into his later years.